em-baggie/em-baggie.github.io/content/blog/the_complicated_world_of_strings_in_rust.md

 `slice_from_literal` is assigned to the string literal "hey". `slice_from_heap` is assigned to a slice of `heap_string`, which is a reference to the string data inside the `String` object.
 This means that `slice_from_heap` can efficiently gain read-only access to the string data from `heap_string`.

-Note that Rust does not allow direct integer indexing of strings.
-Consider the following example:
+Note that Rust does not allow direct integer indexing of strings - consider the following example:
 ```rust
 let word = "你好吗".to_string();
 let shorter_word = &word[1..];